 We have three rooms:

-• Earth Room is the nursery
+• Earth Room is the junior nursery

-• Water Room is for toddlers
+• Water Room is the senior nursery

 • Sky room is for preschool-age children.

 Our learning environments are designed to be welcoming and inviting, so that every child feels comfortable, safe and secure to explore, discover and make choices and decisions.
-They reflect and enrich the lives and identity of children and families while being responsive to their interests and needs.
+They reflect and enrich the lives and identities of children and families while being responsive to their interests and needs.